memri/pod/docs/HTTP_API.md

 # API

 ### GET /version
 Get the version of the Pod.
-In future, we'll also point to a specific git commit here.
+In future, it will also point to a specific git commit.

 ### GET /v1/items/{uid}
 Get a single item by it's `uid`.

-⚠️ UNSTABLE: currently, we return an empty array if an item is not found, or an array with 1 item if item exists.
+⚠️ UNSTABLE: currently, the endpoint returns an empty array if an item is not found, or an array with 1 item if item exists.
-In future, we might return an error if item was not found, and the object itself if the item was found.
+In future, the endpoint might return an error if item was not found, and the object itself if the item was found.

 ### GET /v1/all_items/